I have this love and hate relationship with New Year Resolutions.

 Here is the “hate” part: New Year’s resolutions frustrate me because I have what I like to call a “one-month curse” that I can’t break.
 I spent a couple thousand dollars buying a treadmill once, and used it for about a month, and now, that treadmill just sits in our bedroom collecting dust.

 I pass by every day and honestly tell myself that I need to get on it, but I ended up doing something else instead, like eating… Mmm…Donuts!

-I choose to believe the latter – that I, one day, will be strongly enough to break that one month curse.
-The key words are: one day.
+I choose to believe the latter – that I, one day, will be strong enough to break that one month curse.
+The keywords are one day.
 It will happen one day.